IBM-Cloud/docs-services/services/RedisCloud/index.md

   {: pre}

-where `PLAN` is the desired plan (e.g. the free 25mb plan) and `SERVICE_INSTANCE`is the name of the service instance.
+where `PLAN` is the desired plan (e.g. the free 30mb plan) and `SERVICE_INSTANCE` is the name of the service instance.

 ## Binding Your Redis Cloud Service
 Use the web user interface or the command line interface to bind a Redis Cloud service instance to an application.
 When using `cf`, the following command binds the instance to the application: